PoisotLab/ms_metaweb_transfer/README.md

 terrestrial tetrapods (mammals, breeding birds, reptiles and amphibians) occurring on the European sub-continent (and Turkey) - with the caveat that only species introduced in historical times and currently naturalized being included.
-This metaweb itself is a network of binary (*i.e.* presence/absence), potential two-way interactions between species pairs.

-We filtered down the European metaweb to create a subgraph corresponding to all mammals by matching species names in the original network to the Global Biodiversity Information Facility (GBIF) taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
-This serves a dual purpose 1) to extract only mammals from the European network and 2) to match and standardize species names when aggregating the different data sources further downstream.
-All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

-The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the information for transfer (*i.e.* the transfer medium).
-We used the mammalian consensus supertree by
-@Upham2019InfMam, for which all approximatively 6000 names have been similarly matched to their GBIF valid names.
-This step allows us to place each node of the mammalian European metaweb in the phylogeny.

-The destination problem to which we want to transfer knowledge is the trophic interactions between mammals in Canada.
-We obtained the list of extant species from the International Union for Conservation of Nature (IUCN) checklist, and selected the terrestrial and semi-aquatic species (this corresponds to the same selection that was applied by @Maiorano2020Tet10 in the European metaweb).
-The IUCN names were, as previously, reconciled against GBIF to have an exact match to the taxonomy.
+The European metaweb was filtered using the Global Biodiversity Information Facility (GBIF) taxonomic backbone [@GBIFSecretariat2021GbiBac] so as to contain only terrestrial and semi-aquatic mammals.
+As all species had valid matches to the GBIF taxonomy it was used as the backbone for the remaining reconciliation steps namely, the mammalian consensus supertree by @Upham2019InfMam (which is used for the knowledge transfer step) and for the Canadian species list---which was extracted from the International Union for Conservation of Nature (IUCN) checklist, and corresponds to the same selection criteria that was applied by
+@Maiorano2020Tet10 in the European metaweb.

-After taxonomic cleaning and reconciliation as outlined in the following sections, the mammalian European metaweb has 260 species, and the Canadian species pool has 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
+After taxonomic cleaning and reconciliation the mammalian European metaweb has 260 species, and the Canadian species pool 163; of these, 17 (about 4% of the total) are shared, and 89 species from Canada (54%) had at least one congeneric species in Europe.
 The similarity for both species pools predictably increases with higher taxonomic order, with 19% of shared genera, 47% of shared families, and 75% of shared orders; for the last point, Canada and Europe each had a single unique order (*Didelphimorphia* for Canada, *Erinaceomorpha* for Europe).

-In the following sections, we describe the representational learning step applied to European data, the transfer step through phylogenetic similarity, and the generation of a probabilistic metaweb for the destination species pool.

 # Method description